Home » Technology » Dead Pixel on TV

 The best way to check a TV for dead pixels is to show a single-color field on the screen.

-The most unpleasant defect is a failed sub-pixel that makes the entire cell take a particular color.
+The most unpleasant defect is a failed sub-pixel that makes the entire cell take on a particular color.
 This cell attracts significantly more attention than just a dark, inactive pixel.

 Some pixels malfunction depending on how the neighboring sub-pixels work.
 You can detect such defects by screening a checkerboard filling, colored stripes, gradations, or grids.
 Malfunctioning pixels will stand out from the picture’s general structure.